mk-fg/reliable-discord-client-irc-daemon/README.rst

 - Per-server and global catch-all channels to check on general activity.

+- Some quirky translation for discord user mentions, see below for specifics.

 - Configurable local name aliases.

 - Simple and consistent discord to irc guild/channel/user name translation.